 In conclusion, the intake of more foods containing prebiotics will support the gut and immune health of your child - ensuring he or she grows up healthy and happy.

-Get your free sample of Enfagrow A+ Stage 3 which contain prebiotics (GOS) that promote the growth of good Bifidus bacteria to help maintain a healthy digestive system, and dietary fibres (PDX) that aid in digestive system functions.
+Get your free sample of Enfagrow A+ Stage 3 which contain prebiotics FOS that promotes growth of good Bifidus bacteria to help maintain a healthy digestive system.

 Dr. Raymond Choy Wai Mun